deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 ---

-# Haystack with REST API
+# Tutorial: Using Haystack with REST API

-- **Level**: Intermediate
+- **Level**: Advanced
 - **Time to complete**: 30 minutes
-- **Prerequisites**: N/A
+- **Prerequisites**: Basic understanding of Docker, basic knowledge of Haystack pipelines
 - **Nodes Used**: `ElasticsearchDocumentStore`, `EmbeddingRetriever`
-- **Goal**: After completing this tutorial, you will have learned how you can interact with Haystack through REST API.
+- **Goal**: Learn how you can interact with Haystack through REST API.

+## Overview

+Haystack enables you to apply the latest NLP technology to your own data and create production-ready applications.
+Building an end-to-end NLP application requires the combination of multiple concepts.
+Here are those consepts:
+* **DocumentStore** stores the data.
+You will use Elasticsearch for this tutorial.
+* **Haystack** pipelines convert documents, index them to DocumentStore, and run NLP tasks such as question answering and document search.
+* **REST API** interacts with Haystack and other applications to pass query and response between them.
+* **Docker** simplifies the environment set-up needed to have Elasticsearch running.

-This tutorial teaches you how to create your production-ready document search `pipeline.yml` and interact with Haystack through REST API.
+This tutorial introduces you to all the concepts needed to build an end-to-end document search application.
+After completing this tutorial, you will have learned how to create a pipeline YAML file, index files and query your application using REST API.

-First, we are going to set up the environment to run the same question answering pipeline in [Explore the World Demo](https://haystack-demo.deepset.ai/), then create a new pipeline for the new document search system.

-## Setting Up the Environment
+## Preparing the Environment

-For this tutorial, we are going to need Elasticsearch and Haystack API.

-### With Docker

-Start up Haystack API via Docker Compose.

-* **Update/install Docker and Docker Compose, then launch Docker**
+1. Update or install Docker and Docker Compose, then launch Docker:

+Set up Docker to start an Elasticsearch container.

 ```bash